-This is a course/part/module for use in all denominations of the Christian Churches, parishes/colleges/academic/seminary institutions.
+This is a course/part/module for use in Christian Churches, parishes/youth groups/seminary institutions.

 Creation Care: Christian Responsibility